-- 10.1.1.1 Separation of juvenile criminal records from adult criminal records. - 10.1.1.2 Policies and procedures governing collection, retention, storage and release of juvenile fingerprints, photographs, and other methods of identification. - 10.1.1.3 Appropriate security measures for agency files, to include access limitations.
+- 10.1.1.1 Separation of juvenile criminal records from adult criminal records. - Policies and procedures governing collection, retention, storage and release of juvenile fingerprints, photographs, and other methods of identification. - 10.1.1.3 Appropriate security measures for agency files, to include access limitations.

-\$48.396 and \$938.396, Wis.
+§48.396 and §938.396, Wis.
 Stats., require records of juveniles to be kept separate from records of adults.
 The records system should distinguish between adult and juvenile criminal records.
 If the agency specifically identifies juvenile records and adult records to prevent unauthorized access and release they will be in compliance with this standard.
 This identification may include special marking of juvenile records, computer files that are marked and/or access restricted, or files that are physically separated.
 (WILEAG interpretation - 03/29/1999)

 The agency should have procedures in place for access, security, and release of records.
+These procedures should also address access, security, and release of criminal justice information pursuant to Criminal Justice Information Services (CJIS) requirements.